garden-io/garden/docs/reference/command-reference.md

     garden create project # creates a new Garden project in the current directory (project name defaults to directory name)
-    garden create project my-project # creates a new Garden project in my-project directory garden create project --module-dirs=path/to/modules1,path/to/modules2
+    garden create project my-project # creates a new Garden project in my-project directory garden create project --module-dirs=path/to/modules-a,path/to/modules-b
-    # creates a new Garden project and looks for pre-existing modules in the modules1 and modules2 directories
+    # creates a new Garden project and looks for pre-existing modules in the modules-a and modules-b directories
     garden create project --name my-project
     # creates a new Garden project in the current directory and names it my-project